 On this module students will engage in a critical consideration of psychiatry and psychopathology (mental ill-health) drawing on a variety of perspectives (in the past this has included neuroscience, neuroimaging, psychiatry, literature, psychoanalysis, philosophy and history).
 A central aim of the module will be to describe and explore the tension between a purely neuroscientific conception of mental ill-health and the brain, and subject-centred conceptions of mental ill-health and the mind.

 According to the mental health charity Mind, every year over a quarter of the population of Britain will experience a mental health problem.
 Despite being such a pervasive phenomenon, stigma, misunderstanding and ignorance are widespread.
-In the course of the module we will consider how changes in the way mental illness is studied and viewed can have wider effects.
-For example, people tend to think that if a mental illness has a physical component (e.g. appears on scans, or is associated with a particular drug treatment), then that somehow legitimises its being a disorder.
+In the course of the module we will consider how changes in the way mental ill-health is studied and viewed can have wider effects.
+For example, people tend to think that a psychiatric diagnosis with an associated physical component (e.g. a difference in brain activity detectable in scans, or an associated drug treatment), is somehow legitimised by that physical component.
 This will be explored in relation to the creation of new diagnoses and the corresponding medicalization of areas of life.
 Given the influence of normative judgements on diagnosis, a background question is whether it seems plausible that even a neuroscience of the future will provide a complete picture of psychopathology.

 The module aims to enable students to:

 - Understand and use concepts from different disciplines that interface around psychopathology and mental health, and recognise the different uses of evidence and argument;

 - Become aware of different ways of conceptualizing mental disorder and the critiques of those conceptions;

 - Acquire an appreciation of how mental illness has been viewed from a variety of perspectives;